#

 Look for a solution that analyzes signals across three core pillars: employee behavior, identity and access systems, and real-time threat intelligence.
 This comprehensive analysis connects what people do (like clicking a link), who they are (their role and access levels), and the threats they face (active campaigns targeting them).
 Only by connecting these dots can a platform move beyond simple observation to deliver the predictive intelligence needed to stop incidents before they happen.

-Prioritize AI-Driven Adaptation with Human Oversight
+Step 3: Look for AI-Driven Adaptation with Human Oversight

 Identifying a risky user is one thing; changing their behavior is another.
 The most effective platforms use AI to act on intelligence in real time.
 This means delivering automated, personalized interventions at the moment of risk, such as sending a targeted micro-training after a policy violation or reinforcing security best practices through a timely nudge.